How do you stand out during the holidays?

 What holiday marketing strategies work?

 During one of my trips to our local Costco store, I spotted the perfect addition to our home’s outdoor holiday decoration scheme.
 I snapped a quick photo of the 41” tall LED Baby Deer and Sleigh with my iPhone and sent it to my husband.

-When he returned from his business trip, we headed on over to Costco and were excited to see that the price of the deer and sleigh had been slashed by 40%.
+When he returned from his business trip, we headed on over to Costco.
+We were excited to see that the deer and sleigh’s price had been slashed by 40%.
 We loaded the huge box on a flat cart and headed for the checkout.

 At home that night, we put the deer and sleigh together and tested the lights.
 The deer was adorned 140 white LED lights and the sleigh, 120 red lights.
 We carefully placed the deer and sleigh in front of the multi-colored light covered bushes in front of our house.